Everyone wants to live in Amsterdam but it's fairly difficult to find an apartment here.

 Many of them won't tell you that they charge such a fee until the last second and there's no way for you actually get the apartment after they've shown it to you without paying if you didn't know.

-In the end, we actually circumvented the entire process by sheer luck: a colleague of mine moved to Australia and had an incredible apartment available.
-We were a hair away from begrudgingly accepting a place that wasn't quite what we wanted when this opportunity came through and saved the day!
+In the end, we actually circumvented the entire process: a colleague of mine moved to Australia and had an incredible apartment available.
+We were a hair away from accepting a place that wasn't quite what we wanted when this opportunity came through and saved the day!

-Thankfully that cut out all of the agents, weird fees and negotiation and got us in a great place without the stress, though isn't necessarily the normal result for someone moving over here.
+Thankfully that cut out all of the agents, weird fees and negotiation and got us in a great place without the stress, though isn't necessarily the normal result.

 For those reading this and considering a move to Amsterdam, here's a few tips for dealing with the rental market: